 First, let’s talk about the physical changes your body goes through.
 I gained a total of 25 lbs during my pregnancy and lost 23 lbs by the time she turned 2 weeks old.
 Can we just process that for a minute…I lost 23 lbs in 2 weeks so yes you could say there were a lot of dramatic changes taking place.

 By the time she was 3 weeks old I had lost all my pregnancy weight, and then some.
-My mom told me the same thing happened to her so I feel like some of that may be genetics.
+My mom told me the same thing happened to her so I feel like a lot of that is genetics.
 I also feel like due to how sick I was while pregnant, I didn’t gain as much weight as I probably would have, had I not been throwing up every single day for 8 months straight.
-A lot of women have told me how “lucky” I am in that regard, but I would take a healthy pregnancy and normal weight gain over what I went through any day so just remember, it’s all about perspective.
+A lot of women have told me how “lucky” I am in that regard, but I would take a healthy pregnancy and normal weight gain over what I went through anyyyy day so just remember, it’s all about perspective people and most of us are going through struggles we know nothing about.

-I’m allllll for the movement of women feeling empowered to talk about the things that are a little TMI because it’s not embarrassing, it’s not weird, and EVERYONE who has a baby goes through the exact same things.
-So on that note, let’s talk bleeding after birth.
-I thought you only bleed (down there) if you have a vaginal birth, but I learned it also happens for a c-section too (I had a cesarean delivery).
+Ok guys so I’m allllll for the movement of women feeling empowered to talk about the things that are a little TMI because it’s not embarrassing, it’s not weird, and EVERYONE who has a baby goes through the exact same things.
+Besides these are the things those who haven’t had a baby really want to know about.
+On that note, let’s talk bleeding after birth.
+I thought you only bleed (down there lol) if you have a vaginal birth, but I learned it also happens for a c-section too (I had a cesarean delivery not a vaginal birth if I haven’t already said that).
 Bleeding is something you can’t avoid, sorry ladies!
 I wore diapers (legit adult diapers, and I have an amazing rec for super cute and comfy ones if anyone needs it lollll) for a week after she was born because the bleeding was that heavy.
 They say by 6 weeks the bleeding should stop and you can resume all activities such as working out, etc. (you know the others I’m alluding to…) but for me it was more like 8-10 weeks before I felt completely healed.
 I had to really listen to my body even though I felt pressure to rush back into things because I was nottttt ready for the “activities” that come with being cleared at your 6 week postpartum visit.

 Don’t forget about the boobs!
 I’m going to do a whole separate post on my breastfeeding journey but that was one physical change that took (still is) time to get used to.
 My boobs were rock hard, HUGE and so uncomfortable.
 Did I mention HUGE!?
+I looked like a porn star, even my husband was like OMG are you OK!?
+Hahaha.
 While my milk supply was regulating (first 3 months) I would leak through everything, not to mention looking like I had an awful boob job.
 The breast pads did not work for me so I would sleep with a towel in my bra because it was that intense.
 It’s not cute, sexy or fun but the good thing is it doesn’t last forever.
-Luckily I never got mastitis or severe breast pain, but sore nipples everyday, all day.
-Once my daughter turned 4 months, things did start regulating and going back to normal a little bit more but those first few weeks while my milk was coming in, were extremely overwhelming.
+Once Scarlett turned 4 months, things did start regulating and going back to normal a little bit more but those first few weeks while my milk was coming in, were extremely overwhelming.

 Lastly for the physical changes was something that’s really hard to prepare for.
 And that was my c-section scar.
 It really bothered me at first.
 It was super hard and swollen and I felt like when I stood in front of the mirror that’s all that I could see.
+Even though only me and my husband would see it (it’s super low, below your underwear/swimsuit line).
 But one day I stumbled upon a post where a woman said that her scar was her favorite part of her body as it reminded her of the sweetest season of life, barring her children.
 It reminded her of her selfless love and strength and she saw it as a badge of honor, a trophy, a beautiful memory.
-Since then, I have tried to see mine in the same way but I think it’s also OK to acknowledge it’s a foreign mark on your body that will take time to adjust to loving.
-I felt a little self conscious and embarrassed by it even though I had no reason to.
+Since then, I have tried to see mine in the same way.
+With that same token, I think it’s also OK to acknowledge it’s a foreign “thing” on your body that will take time to love. *Update while editing this months later, I barely even notice it now.
+It’s like having a freckle or something you’ve had all your life, I’m so used to it that I don’t even notice it anymore.

-When it comes to the emotional roller coaster of the 4th trimester, I want to recognize that postpartum anxiety and depression are very real and common things to go through.
-It’s also a very individualized experience and just as I am super appreciative and grateful that so many women are being transparent about their struggle, I also think it’s important to point out that it doesn’t happen to everyone and you aren’t automatically going to experience it just because you gave birth.
+When it comes to the emotional roller coaster of the 4th trimester, I want to recognize that postpartum anxiety and depression are very real and quite common things to go through.
+It’s also a very individualized experience and just as I am super appreciative and grateful that so many women are being transparent about their struggle with mental health (like really really grateful.
+I commend any and everyone who has the strength to own their journey and share their challenges), I also think it’s important to point out that it doesn’t happen to everyone and you aren’t automatically going to experience it just because you gave birth.
 For me, I felt happier, less stressed, and an overwhelming sense of peace and tranquility after my daughter was born.
-BUT I will say, I think because of how rough my pregnancy was, I felt a weight being lifted off my shoulders emotionally, after I delivered my baby.
+BUT I will say, I think because of how rough my pregnancy was, I felt an emotional weight being lifted off my shoulders after I delivered my baby.
+I truly have never been happier in my life.
+I think a lot of woman feel wrong saying that out loud because no one wants to discredit the hardships that other woman face but BOTH MENTAL STATES ARE OK.
+It’s ok if you’re on cloud 9, it’s ok if you’re fighting for your sanity every damn day, it’s ok if you love motherhood, it’s ok if you hate it!!!!!
+Let’s just all celebrate and support each other’s differences ok ladies!?
+Ok, cool.
+I promise you where one of us struggles, the other will succeed at some point in our lives so let’s remember, different people, different journey.
+Moving right along…

-Another thing that I think plays a big role in your mental state after having a baby, is REST.
+REST plays a hugeeeee role in your physical and mental recovery.
 For me (and I’m sure most people) if I don’t get enough rest, I can’t function.
 We were super lucky to be blessed with a great sleeper since day 1 (knock on wood it stays that way) so I was able to fully heal and relax after she was born.
 Because trust me, there’s a whole new level of exhaustion that you feel having a newborn.
 I gave myself a lot of grace in those first few months and I think that was the best thing I could of done for my mental wellbeing.

-I stayed in pajamas until noon (sometimes even later), and I would lay on the couch for hours just holding my baby and letting her sleep on me.
+I stayed in pajamas until noon (sometimes even later), and I would lay on the couch for hours doing nothing but holding my baby and letting her sleep on me.
 I wanted to soak in that newborn bliss as long as I could, because man, it’s true what they say about time going by way too fast.
-I can honestly say, those were the best days of my life.
+I can honestly say, those were the best days of my life and I’m so glad I didn’t let that mom gilt creep up too hard to be productive everyday, because sometimes being productive looks like a whole lotta nothing.

 My best takeaways for this exciting but exhausting time are: